mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/train.md

 !!!
 Success "That's all :tada: :trophy:  :computer:"
-    You have succesfully trained new Machine Learning model.
-Next step is to evaluate the [model quality](/model/quality).
+    You have successfully trained a new Machine Learning model.
+The next step is to evaluate the [model quality](/model/quality).